SengitU/ugurcan.sengit/content/posts/testing-module-dependencies-51.md

 module.exports = reporter;
 ```

-In order to test that simple `log` function, we need to inject `fancyLoggerMock`, hence we would be able to check if its log function called or not.
+In order to test that simple `log` function, we need to inject `fancyLoggerMock`, hence we would be able to check if its log function is called or not.
 To inject dependency in jest, we need to apply four steps;

 * Create `__mock__` directory sibling to module you want to inject
-* Create a file named exactly same, `fancy-logger` in this case, inside the mock directory
+* Create a file named exactly the same, `fancy-logger` in this case, inside the `__mock__` directory
 * Write your mock implementation inside of that file (or just return a simple mock and change it according to test's needs)
 * Require original file path, and mock original code path(`jest.mock(path)`) inside of your test